khulnasoft/integrations-core/win32_event_log/README.md

 ## Overview

-This integration watches for Windows Event Logs and forwards them to Datadog.
+This integration watches for Windows Event Logs and forwards them to Khulnasoft.

 Enable this integration to:

-- Track system and application events in Datadog.
+- Track system and application events in Khulnasoft.
 - Correlate system and application events with the rest of your application.

 For more information, see the [Windows Event Logging documentation][13].